Hello fellow PC Part Pickers!

 Reasoning: Since I was 15 when I built this and had no job, I planned on building a $600 budget gaming PC.
 I obviously went a little over.

 CPU: Was going to get a 6300, but fortunately, living near a Microcenter allowed me to get a little more for my money.
 Very happy with the performance of this processor so far.
-I think my motherboard auto-overclocked it to 3792MHz.
+OC'ed to 4GHz.

 Motherboard: This was a kind of last minute decision, as I had a hard time choosing a motherboard with good features and good reviews.
 I got this $40 off with the purchase of the FX-8320, and I am pleased with it so far.
 Not great for OCing though D: